erpc-io/eRPC/README.md

-EA Code notes
+## Code notes
- * An important simplifying insight is that all functions invoked by the event loop run to completion, i.e., we cannot be preempted.
+ * An important simplifying insight is that all functions invoked by the event loop run to completion, i.e., we cannot be preempted, leaving objects in an invalid state.
  * Major types
    * Request type: `uint8_t`.
 256 request types should be enough.
    * App TIDs: `uint8_t`.
 We need one per thread, so 256 is enough.